Nestor Dimitrijević: Foundation

 The executors of his will were Jovan Trifunac and Mihailo Tanazević.
 In April 1861, they deposited 500 bequests directly bequeathed to the Matica Srpska.
 According to the report from January 1862, it was seen that Nestor's scholarship started working during the testator's lifetime.
 He chose the first three scholarship holders from Veliki Bečkerek, whom he knew personally: Aleksandar Sandić, Georgije (Đorđe) Mandrović and Stefan Đakonović.
 For them he determined exceptionally 300 florin scholarships, if they prove to be good.
 He also had in mind "poor Tanazevic", who would also pay 300 florin received annually for schooling.
 How one of Nestor's conditions was that the four sons of Veliko Bečke must always be in the enjoyment of this benevolence.
 During the operation of the Endowment, as many as 43 young people from Bečkerek were educated.
 Among the most famous are: Dr. Emil Gavrila, Djordje Mandrović, Dr. Vasa Savić, Pavle Bota, Aleksandar Sandić and others.
-Grateful cadet Djordje Mandrović, as a chaplain in Dolovo, published a book of poems "Predzor" in 1864.
+Grateful cadet Djordje Mandrović, as a chaplain in Dolovo, Pančevo, published a book of poems "Predzor" in 1864.
 He dedicated it to the memory of the late Nestor Dimitrijević, a former citizen of Veliki Bečkerek and a great Serbian benefactor.

 It was not until November 1862 that the magistrate of Veliko Bečkere handed over the endowment to the Serbian national funds.
-And already at the beginning of the school year 1863-1864, all 10 scholarship places were filled.
+And already at the beginning of the school year 1863–1864, all 10 scholarship places were filled.
 In 1875, the Nestor Dimitrijević Foundation from Veliki Bečkerek, from 1856, the Patriarchate and the Matica Srpska announced a competition for the selection of scholarship holders.
-Three "legal and multi-military" scholarships of £ 250 each.
-Two more scholarships for "philosophical and polytechnic sciences" for 200 florin Four scholarships for small grammar schools of £ 150 each.
-A total of £ 1,750 was earmarked.
+Three "legal and multi-military" scholarships of £250 each.
+Two more scholarships for "philosophical and polytechnic sciences" for 200 florin Four scholarships for small grammar schools of £150 each.
+A total of £1,750 was earmarked.

-A large number of prominent individuals and highly educated people owe their initial success in life to the dedicated visionary -- Nestor Dimitrijević.
+A large number of prominent individuals and highly educated people owe their initial success in life to the dedicated visionary—Nestor Dimitrijević.

 Nestor Dimitrijević died in Veliki Bečkerek in 1856, and was buried in the Tomaševac City Cemetery.
 Every year on 24 September he was given a memorial service in the Church of the Assumption in Bečkerec.
 Professor Aleksandar Sandić, as his first work, published a sermon which he gave at the memorial service for his benefactor on Krstovdan in 1860.